 Do we really have to declare ourselves for one side or the other in this rope pull then, when it comes to playing polyphonic music, early or modern? ... it depends upon our training and what we think is right, of course, but, it's important to remember to be broad-minded these days in exposing ourselves to many influences in our performing, composing, or improvising.

 Bottom line: From the standpoint of clarity, to bring out all the best the music has to offer, what kind of touch(es) do we think to employ for performing a Bach fugue?
 Answer: ALL of them.

 What kind of touch(es) do we think to employ then for performing a modern fugue?
 Same answer.
 ALL of them.

-In a major Bach work we think to play some notes legato, some imperceiveably broken, some non-legato, some marcato, and some staccato -- 5 different things depending upon the duration of the notes, their rhythmic pattern, whether a note repeats, the way the instrument breathes in its own acoustical environment, and the tempo [See blog, Touch, Part I, II].
+In a major Bach work we think to play some notes legato, many of them imperceiveably broken, some non-legato, some marcato, and some staccato -- 5 different things depending upon the duration of the notes, their rhythmic pattern, the phrasing desired, whether a note repeats, the way the instrument breathes in its own acoustical environment, and the tempo [See blog, Touch, Part I, II].

-A word to the wise: if we're not already steeped in and well satisfied with the results of any particular "school" of touch there's no real need to take sides in this rope pull between diametrically opposed schools when each piece we play, whether early or modern, must be approached stylistically -- neither is there any real need to be in denial of the fact that some of the finest stylistic recordings of a major Bach work on a period instrument have employed a mixture of every kind of touch there is [See menu bar, Videos, Bach Toccata & Fugue, for just one example of this].
+A word to the wise: if we're not already steeped in any one particular "school" of touch by our teachers there's no real need to take sides in this rope pull between diametrically opposed schools when each piece we play, whether early or modern, must be approached stylistically -- neither is there any real need to be in denial of the fact that some of the finest stylistic recordings of a major Bach work on a period instrument have employed a mixture of every kind of touch there is [See menu bar, Videos, Bach Toccata & Fugue, for just one example of this].

-When it comes to touch in organ playing, if we must insist on one school that reigns supreme -- it should be THE SCHOOL OF CLARITY ...
+When it comes to settling on a type of touch, if we must insist on taking sides with one school that reigns supreme -- it should be THE SCHOOL OF CLARITY ...
 "Toujours claire!" as Alexandre Guilmant used to tell his pupils.